Annegreet/globnut-env/README.md

 # globnut-env

-This repo contains the code for the article "Nutrient stoichiometry mediates nitrogen deposition effects on plant diversity" (in prep).
+This repo contains the code for the manuscript "Nutrient stoichiometry mediates nitrogen deposition effects on plant diversity" (in prep).

 ## Environmental data